 - Save Money – You might not associate dental visits with cost-savings, but they really are when you consider how expensive dental treatments can get when problems are serious.
 In-office care of your teeth and gums every six months reduces the risk of gum disease and tooth decay.
 That lets you avoid fillings for cavities, root canal therapies, tooth extractions, and other expensive treatments.

 - Enhance Your Smile – There was a time when pearly whites were associated with Hollywood stars, but times have changed.
 Having a perfect smile does not have to cost a fortune, and regular visits to a dentist ensure bright white teeth while also avoiding serious problems.
 How important is a beautiful smile?
 Consider a recent study by the American Academy of Cosmetic Dentistry, which tells us that 96 percent of Americans consider a great smile an important part of overall attractiveness, and 74 percent believe that an unattractive smile will interfere with your career goals.

 A visit to your dentist every six months can avoid tooth decay, eliminate plaque, prevent gum disease, save you money, and beautify your smile.
 Sure, there are other places you and everyone else would rather be, but it is a small sacrifice to make when you consider all of the long-term benefits.

 Visit Us for Your Biannual Checkup

 Has it been longer than six months since your last checkup and cleaning?
 Perhaps you’ve put it off for a year or more due to anxieties or because life got in the way.
-At Scottsdale Dental Excellence, we understand and want to help.
+At Scottsdale Cosmetic Dentistry Excellence, we understand and want to help.
 Jeffrey D. Clark, DDS is a leading cosmetic dentist who can assist you in personalizing your dental care and ensuring a beautiful smile throughout your life.
 Call us today at 480 585 1853 to schedule your appointment or to ask any questions you may have.